 Filing a complaint against an Elgin Police Department employee

-In most cases, the employee’s supervisor will conduct the investigation with the disposition of each case being reviewed by the police chief.
-Some investigations may be handled outside the police department.
-Per city ordinance G24-20 : Internal investigations regarding allegations of misconduct of sworn police officers or other employees of the Elgin Police Department shall be conducted by an independent outside person or entity retained by the city for any of the following types of matters: use of force; breach of civil rights; discrimination; criminal misconduct; incidents where a police officer or a citizen sustain a serious injury or death; or any other formal investigations defined as any matter that may be the basis for filing charges seeking removal, discharge or suspension in excess of three (3) days.
+- Pursuant to Elgin City Ordinance, 2.52.165, complaints pertaining to the following incidents are investigated by a law firm retained by the City of Elgin: use of force; breach of civil rights; discrimination; criminal misconduct/law enforcement misconduct; incidents where a police officer or citizen sustain a serious injury or death; or any other formal investigation that may be the basis for filing charges seeking removal, discharge or suspension in excess of three (3) days.

 Will the department employee know that a complaint has been made against him or her?

 The department strives to adhere to State of Illinois Statutory provisions as it pertains to both sworn and non-sworn employees, which are described below:

 - Sworn officers are entitled to all rights and privileges afforded to them in the Uniform Peace Officer’s Disciplinary Act, 50 ILCS 725.
 The act states that “no officer shall be subjected to interrogation without first being informed in writing of the nature of the investigation.
 The information shall be sufficient as to reasonably apprise the officer of the nature of the investigation.”
 Officers under investigation are not required to be informed of the name, rank and unit or command of the officer in charge of the investigation.
 Anyone filing a complaint against a sworn officer is no longer required to sign an affidavit or any other legal documentation in support of the complaint.
 Collective bargaining agreements entered after July 1, 2021, must comply with the amendments and there is no longer a mandate to report false affidavits to a State’s Attorney.